The Drupal Console is a suite of tools run from a command line interface (CLI) to generate boilerplate code and interact with a Drupal installation.

 Drupal Console provides a number of commands for creating module scaffolding and boilerplate code.
 Generation commands will walk you through a set of interactive questions about what you want to generate.
 Then it will generate the required boilerplate to build the requested component.
 This can dramatically decrease the time it takes to write common components like plugins, services, or custom entity types.

-Note: When using Drupal Console to generate a module or theme in Drupal 8+, you will need to edit the info file and add the
+Note: When using Drupal Console to generate a module or theme, you will need to edit the info file and add the

 core_version_requirement key.
 For details, see Create an Info File for a Module and Describe Your Theme with an Info File.